islamicoccult/islamicoccult.github.io/_posts/2021-10-25-aaron_viengkhou.md

 As for the Book of Souls, it also is composed in accordance with the number 19, again in two ways.
-First, human psychology can be analyzed into nineteen components, the particular intellect, the particular soul, the five exterior senses, the five interior senses, the four souls (*amāra*, *lawāma*, *mulhama*, and *muṭmaʾanna*), and the three spirits (mineral, vegetable, and animal) (1+1+5+5+4+3=19).[^19] The second manifestation of the number 19 concerns the cycles of prophecy (*nubūwa*) and sanctified authority (walāya), for each of the seven major prophets (Adam, Noah, Abraham, David, Moses, Jesus, Muḥammad) is succeeded by twelve *awlīyāʾ* (7+12=19). Āmulī depicts the cycles of *nubūwa* and *walāya* in the diagram in Figure 6.
+First, human psychology can be analyzed into nineteen components, the particular intellect, the particular soul, the five exterior senses, the five interior senses, the four souls (*amāra*, *lawwāma*, *mulhama*, and *muṭmaʾanna*), and the three spirits (mineral, vegetable, and animal) (1+1+5+5+4+3=19).[^19] The second manifestation of the number 19 concerns the cycles of prophecy (*nubūwa*) and sanctified authority (walāya), for each of the seven major prophets (Adam, Noah, Abraham, David, Moses, Jesus, Muḥammad) is succeeded by twelve *awlīyāʾ* (7+12=19). Āmulī depicts the cycles of *nubūwa* and *walāya* in the diagram in Figure 6.
 As with the previous diagram, this one features the letters of the *basmala* inscribed over the nineteen circles along the circumference.
 Seven of these circles contain the names of the seven major prophets written in black ink, and beneath the name of each prophet, written in red ink, occurs the word “pole” (*quṭb*) to denote the position of the prophets at the apex of the spiritual hierarchy.
 The remaining twelve circles contain the names of the *awlīyāʾ* of Adam (black ink) and the *awlīyāʾ* of Muḥammad, namely the imāms of Twelver Shīʿism (red ink).

 In *Naṣṣ al-nuṣūṣ* and elsewhere, Āmulī goes on to articulate a considerably more complex exegesis of the nineteen letters of the *basmala* as they are encoded within the Book of Horizons and the Book of Souls.[^20] He also produces other diagrams that visualize the manifestations of the number 19 in the cosmic and human domains from different perspectives.
 It is hoped, however, that this short analysis of the diagrams in Figures 5 and 6 will have sufficiently introduced the reader to Āmulī’s theory of correspondences and its application as a universal hermeneutic addressed to a scripturalized reality.